Jashepp/customElements-mixinPropertiesAttributes/README.md

 ### Watching For Changes

-A simple way to listen for changes to a property is to have a `set` descriptor (`setter`) for that specific property.
-The alternative is to use the `observer` or `notify` options on the property config, or `onPropertySet` on the mixin config.
+The recommended way to listen for changes to a property is to have a `set` descriptor (`setter`) for that specific property.

+The alternative is to use the `observer` or `notify` options on the property config (they may be overridden by extended classes), or the `onPropertySet` consturctor option on the mixin config.

 ```js
 class myCustomElement extends mixinPropertiesAttributes(HTMLElement) {